In Store Services

 Because it is a viral infection, flu cannot be treated with antibiotics and although antiviral agents may reduce the severity and duration of symptoms, the only available preventative measure is the seasonal flu vaccination.

-Flu vaccination is only available in the UK to those outside of the high risk eligible groups if their employer provides it as a staff benefit or if they pay for the treatment privately.
+Flu vaccination is only available in the UK to those outside of the high risk eligible groups or carers, if their employer provides it as a staff benefit or if they pay for the treatment privately.

 How effective is the flu vaccination?